face

 • Why might female leaders of democratic countries commit more resources - money, equipment, soldiers, etc. - to interstate conflicts than male leaders?
 We argue that gender bias in the process of democratic election helps explain this behavior: since running for office is generally more costly for women than men, only women who place a higher value on winning competitions choose to become candidates for political office.
 After election, they also devote more resources to pursuing victory in conflict situations.
 To provide microfoundational evidence for this claim, we analyze data from an online laboratory game featuring real-time, group play in which participants chose to run for election, conducted a simple campaign, and represented their group in a contest game if elected.
 Women who placed a higher non-monetary value on winning were more likely to self-select into candidacy and, when victorious, spent more resources in intergroup contests than male elected leaders.
 The data suggest that electoral selection plays an important role in observed differences between male and female leaders in the real-world.

-Forthcoming.
-International Organization
+2024.
+International Organization 78(4): 853-875.

 • The Election Effect: Democracy in Inter-Group Contests (co-authored with Stephen Chaudoin and Yon Soo Park)